kunigami/kunigami.github.io/blog/_posts/2021-10-30-a-simple-key-logger.md

 One of the sources that can be monitored is `CFRunLoopSource` which is associated with an input source (like keyboard or mouse event).

 There is exactly one run loop per thread.
-The function `CFRunLoopRun()`
+The function `CFRunLoopRun()`.

 ### Listener